What is a Customer Service? What is customer service?

 What is Key Performance Indicator (KPI)?
 Key Performance Indicator definition

-Critical indicators are categorized into two categories: Quantitative and Qualitative.
+Key performance indicators are categorized into two categories: quantitative and qualitative.

-Quantitative is based on numerical standards of a goal while qualitative refers to the quality based on physical feelings, tastes, or opinions.
+Quantitative is based on numerical standards of a goal, while qualitative refers to the quality of the performance based on physical feelings, tastes, or opinions.

-Indicators may fall into different points of measurement: financial metrics, process metrics, customer metrics, and people metrics.
-For instance, assessment of net profit, cost of goods sold, and the tally of revenue vs. target falls on the financial metrics.
+Examples include the assessment of net profit margin, cost of goods sold, and the tally of revenue vs. target fall on the financial metrics.

 For people metrics, there's the average number of employee turnover, training and seminars held for employees, and the number of open positions every quarter.

 Process metrics, meanwhile, measure the number of processes it has for each role over the efficiency of these processes.
-KPI by industry
+KPIs by industry

-Determining what indicator you want to utilize is the hardest part of performance management.
+Determining what indicator you want to utilize is the hardest part of workforce management.
 It can be financial, customer-focused, process-focused, and many more.